IBM/kubernetes-driver/docs/user-guide/building-a-resource.md

 ## Updating Helm Releases

-To remain idempotent, if the driver finds the helm release already exists and was deployed as part of the same resource it will be removed and re-deployed.
+To remain idempotent, if the driver finds the helm release already exists and was deployed as part of the same resource it will be upgraded.

 There is a side effect to this.
 The helm release will now be cleaned up on either the first transition’s cleanup rules or the second’s.